Launching in 2026, Botanical Culture is an ethnobotanical compendium connecting you with the best in the botanical world

 Hi, I’m Jean Willoughby

 I’m a writer and strategist trained in the sciences.
-I studied Sociology at Wesleyan University, Biology and Chemistry at the University of North Carolina, and, most recently, Ethnobotany with the renowned author and lecturer David Winston.
+I studied sociology at Wesleyan University, biology and chemistry at the University of North Carolina – Greensboro, and ethnobotany with renowned author and lecturer David Winston.

 At work, I’m a Senior Planner focused on agriculture and the environment.
 I’m lucky to work with a team of planners and ecologists to conserve land in perpetuity while supporting local food systems.
-We help create policies designed to contribute to the global goal of conserving at least 30% of the Earth by 2030.
+We create and implement policies to contribute to the global goal of conserving 30% of the Earth by 2030.

-At play, I’m an avid weightlifter, plant parent, and roller skater.
-Shoutouts to lady lifters, green thumbs, and rink rats all over.
+At play, I’m a weightlifter, plant parent, and roller skater.
+Shoutout to the lady lifters, green thumbs, and fellow rink rats all over.

 Books